smbjorklund/media_update/doc/terms.md

 Most _faculties_ are sub-divided into _departments_.

 In general _faculty_ also denotes the teaching staff at the university.
-We don't use this term for that (yet).
+We don’t use this term for that (yet).

 ### Person